Saponi: Language

-The Saponi language, now extinct, was a Siouan language, closely related to Tulelo.
+The Saponi language, now extinct, was a Siouan language, closely related to Tutelo.

 The Saponi dialect is known from only two sources.
 One is a word list of 46 terms and phrases recorded by John Fontaine at Fort Christanna in 1716.
 This contains a number of items showing it to be virtually the same language as recorded by Hale.
 The other source is William Byrd II's History of the Dividing Line betwixt Virginia and North Carolina (1728), in which he recorded the names of some local creeks.
 Byrd's scant list has been found to have included several names from unrelated Indian tribes.

 By the time linguistic data was recorded, many related eastern Siouan tribes had settled together at Fort Christanna in Brunswick County, Virginia, where the colonists sometimes referred to them as the Christanna Indians.
 In 1870, philologist Horatio Hale recorded an elder Nikonha's information about the Tutelo language in Brantford, Ontario.